risavkarna/blog/ck7x2qw9y029yzns11f673dtd.md

 ![cb20b5e5603c23c9c37f357ba305a5c993e88902.svg](https://wikimedia.org/api/rest_v1/media/math/render/svg/cb20b5e5603c23c9c37f357ba305a5c993e88902)

 The imaginary number i has the special feature, by definition, that multiplying any real number with its square negates that number.
 Note the we had a negative square of time in the metric in the first place because of how space and time interact with each other in our universe.
-So it makes sense to allow for the time dimension's values to be place on the imaginary axis so that we have the more elegant and Pythagorean looking metric expression:
+So it makes sense to allow for the time dimension's values to be placed on the imaginary axis so that we have the more elegant and Pythagorean looking metric expression:

 ![dc1d6de73455ed8ba0433832d3706cdd0f1b8ff5.svg](https://wikimedia.org/api/rest_v1/media/math/render/svg/dc1d6de73455ed8ba0433832d3706cdd0f1b8ff5)